Cable Assembly

 Cost and alternate-material transparency

 For industrial automation programs with cost pressure, we can separate connector, wire, terminal, label, labor, tooling, test, and packaging assumptions.
-The Brazil integrator case used a detailed cost breakdown sheet, free prototype samples, and equivalent connector datasheets to support internal approval.
+An automation integrator example used a detailed cost breakdown sheet, free prototype samples, and equivalent connector datasheets to support internal approval.

 Label, terminal, and test discipline